Single mom grant programs in Anchorage

 Employment Assistance

-• Anchorage Alaska Employment Resource Center
+Anchorage Alaska Employment Resource Center

 The Help Wanted Alaska is a non-governmental agency.
 They help people searching for work nearest to them to check for job prospects.
-In order to assist find the right applicants, local businesses or companies who would like to help their area may also add work openings on the website.
+In order to assist in finding the right applicants, local businesses or companies who would like to help their area may also add work openings on the website.
 You may call them at 800-225-1372 for more information, or visit their website to begin your work search or post.